DavidCPorter/janus-framework/README.md

 - config_params are variables configured with JANUS' cli or janusfile.
 - `execution schedule` is the optimal execution path for reducing redundancy in orchestrating and executing these deloyments.

+#### GOALS:
-*The end goal of JANUS is to produce interactive visuals comparing each "deployment"; see appendix for examples of these visuals*
+*The end goal of JANUS is to produce interactive visuals comparing each "deployment"; [the SAPA project](https://github.com/DavidCPorter/sapa) is an example of a project that uses JANUS to conduct a benchmarking evaluation of 24 config states of SolrCloud.
+Also, see appendix for visuals of a simple SolrCloud vs Elastic performance eval*

 #### design goals
 - **Intuitive design:** reasoning about the system should be simple